Accent on Christian Faith

 Christmas Open House

-In early December, prior to the end of the semester, the Center holds an Open House for students in the Fireside Room of the Draper Building.
-The Center provides refreshments, so that students can take time for breaks and moments of relaxation beside the fireplace as they complete the semester and study for final examinations.
+In early December, prior to the end of the semester, the Center holds an Open House in the Fireside Room of the Draper Building.
+The Center provides refreshments, so that individuals can take time for breaks and moments of relaxation beside the fireplace as the semester winds down.

 Celebration of Christmas

-The CCC also provides one other event during its Christmas activities, for a very important part of the College community: the staff of Facilities Management.
-As a demonstration of the Center’s appreciation for the service that Facilities Management provides to the entire campus, the Center prepares a breakfast for the staff of this department.
+The CCC also provides one other event during its Christmas activities, for two very important parts of the College community: the staff of Facilities Management and Public Safety.
+As a demonstration of the Center’s appreciation for their service to the entire campus, the Center prepares a breakfast for the staff of these departments.